mahmedahmed3355/Medical_chatbot_RAG/README.md

 - ✅ GROQ for accelerated model inference
 - ✅ Frontend with HTML/CSS + JavaScript
 - ✅ Optional voice reply using `SpeechSynthesis` API
+- ✅ In Advanced Version we using SFT&RLHF for training LLM model we using with Rag to enhancing the result

 > 💬 Ask medical questions in natural language, and get intelligent, contextual answers powered by LLMs and document search!